beatriz10mar/ML-in-physiological-signals-for-emotion-classification-/data_analysis/README.md

+# Data Analysis

 This section contains all the code made for the analysis of the data.

+## **Packages**:

-Addionatly, it is necessary to install the packages and libraries:
+It is necessary to install the packages and libraries:
 - pandas (1.4.2);
 - numpy (1.20.3);
 - statistics;